-Point Defiance Trail is a 2.5 mile lightly trafficked loop trail located near Bridgeport, CA that features a lake and is good for all skill levels.
+Point Defiance Trail is a 2.5 mile lightly trafficked loop trail located near Bridgeport, California that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Beautiful Loop Trail with views of both the surrounding mountains and a River/Lake on the back side of the hill.

 I didn't really care for this trail.
 Views were ok.
 To many obstacles to climb over.

 Cool trail, great views.
 There are many obstacles along the trail but in my opinion, that's part of what makes it fun.

 There is a campground at the end of the trail with restrooms and fresh water.

 Love the hike and the views.